28-3315. Period of suspension, revocation or disqualification; unlicensed drivers; definitions

 4. A person whose license, permit or privilege to drive is revoked pursuant to section 28-661, subsection H is not entitled to have the person's license, permit or privilege renewed or restored for three years.

 F. If an unlicensed driver commits an offense for which a driver license could be suspended, revoked or disqualified, the department shall not accept the unlicensed driver's application for a driver license for a period equal to the period of time that applies to a driver with a license.
-If the offense is one for which a driver license could be revoked, the department shall not accept the unlicensed driver's application for a driver license unless the application includes an evaluation from a physician, psychologist, physician assistant, registered nurse practitioner or substance abuse counselor on the habits and driving ability of the person and the evaluator is satisfied that it is safe to grant the privilege of driving a motor vehicle on the public highways.
+If the offense is one for which a driver license could be revoked, the department shall not accept the unlicensed driver's application for a driver license unless the application includes an evaluation from a physician, psychologist, physician assistant, registered nurse practitioner or addiction counselor on the habits and driving ability of the person and the evaluator is satisfied that it is safe to grant the privilege of driving a motor vehicle on the public highways.

 G. The expiration of a person's license during the period of time it is under suspension, revocation or disqualification does not invalidate or terminate the suspension, revocation or disqualification.